dafyddcrosby/docs.daveops.net/z_meta/colemak.md

 - [Colemak.Academy](https://colemak.academy)

+# Printing out letters with a labelmaker

+Not what the typical advice is (which is generally to learn entirely from touch typing).

+I think there's a middle road, and that's to print out the letters with a labelmaker.
+This helps on the pesky lesser-used letters, and gets your brain wrapped around the finger patterns faster.
+The letters will fall off naturally over time, replace as/if necessary.

 # amphetype

 Once you've wrapped your head around the keyboard basics it's more interesting to try typing in something other than random words.